tjmisko/tjmisko.github.io/_about/other-things-i-do.md

 I'm not training right now, but I look forward to improving my 800m, mile, 5K, and 10K times before my fast twitch muscle fiber deteriorates any more than it already has.

-## Guitar
+## Guitar and Piano

-I play guitar casually and hold onto a fleeting hope to someday string some chords together into something mildly convincing.
+I play guitar and piano casually and hold onto a fleeting hope to someday string some chords together into something mildly convincing.
 Who knows?

 ## Calisthenics